krios2146/handwriting-recognition-model/README.md

-# handwriting-recognition-model
+# Handwriting recognition model
 Deep learning model which can recognize handwriting texts by several criteria